jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

 ### Historical VIX Data

 Here's two plots for the dataset.
 The first covers 1990 - 2009, and the second 2010 - 2024.
-This is the daily high level.
+This is the daily high level:

 #### 1990 - 2009